Tibesnoff/New_LC_Feed_Pace_University/README.md

    <br/>(All other folders are not useful to the current WebApp and are only left in if need be)
 8. Run [yarn setup](#commands---yarn)
 9. To add to the project make sure you have created a new branch by running git checkout -b <"branch_name">
-10. When you are done adding to the project make sure you commit all git changes then create a pull request into main on github
+10. When you are done adding to the project make sure you commit all git changes then create a pull request into main on GitHub
-11. Contact another developer to review changed and merge into main
+11. Contact another developer to review changes and merge them into main
-12. AWS Amplify will automatically deploy new version when a pr is merged to main
+12. AWS Amplify will automatically deploy a new version when a PR is merged into main

 ### Commands - Yarn